nitrictech/cli/README.md

 - nitric down : Undeploy a previously deployed stack, deleting resources
 - nitric run : Run your project locally for development and testing
-- nitric stack new : Create a new Nitric stack
+- nitric stack new [stackName] [providerName] : Create a new Nitric stack
 - nitric start : Run nitric services locally for development and testing
 - nitric up : Create or update a deployed stack